Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/TROUBLESHOOTING.md

 ## Troubleshoot `VisualStudioCodeCredential` Authentication Issues

-It is a known issue that `VisualStudioCodeCredential` does not work well with Azure Account extension newer than **version 0.9.11**.
-If you are using latest version of Azure Account extension, please downgrade to **version 0.9.11** to make `VisualStudioCodeCredential` work correctly.
+> It is a known issue that `VisualStudioCodeCredential` does not work well with Azure Account extension newer than **version 0.9.11**.
+If you are using latest version of Azure Account extension, downgrading to **version 0.9.11** will resolve this issue.
+A long term fix to this problem is in progress.

 `CredentialUnavailableException`
 | Error Message |Description| Mitigation |